 Finally, pregnant and nursing women must consult with their doctor before using an OTC NSAID or any pain killer.

 If a patient finds himself/herself taking a pain reliever over a prolonged period of time, they should check with their doctor as soon as possible.
-It is possible that the pain is a result of some other deep set disease.
-In that case, it is advisable that the underlying condition be treated, rather than subside the pain temporarily.
+Pain Killers what The differences, is possible that the pain is a result of some other deep set disease.
+In that case, it is advisable that the underlying condition is treated, rather than subside the pain temporarily.